MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/finding-the-process-id.md

 ## TList utility

 Task List Viewer (TList), or tlist.exe, is a command-line utility that displays the list of tasks, or user-mode processes, currently running on the local computer.
 TList is included in the Debugging Tools for Windows.
-For information on how to download and install the debugging tools, see [Download Debugging Tools for Windows](debugger-download-tools.md).
+For information on how to download and install the debugging tools, see [Debugging Tools for Windows](debugger-download-tools.md).

 If you installed the Windows Driver Kit in the default directory on a 64 bit PC, the debugging tools are located here: